VoxeLibre/VoxeLibre/README.txt

 See README.txt in each mod directory for information about other authors.

 ### License of media (textures and sounds)

-!!!
-WARNING WARNING WARNING !!!

-The textures are NOT released under a libre license.
-Yes, I know, this sucks and I should be ashamed of myself.
-But please be aware of this.
-You can NOT legally use them in free software.
-Because I know perfectly how much this sucks, I will eventually try to replace all textures anyway, as I don't like 32×32.
-So please have patience.

-The textures, unless otherwise noted, are taken from the Faithful 32x32 resource pack for Minecraft, authored by Vattic. http://www.minecraftforum.net/topic/72747-/
+The textures, unless otherwise noted, are taken from the Faithful 1.11 resource pack for Minecraft, authored by Vattic, xMrVizzy and many others.

+Source:
+http://www.minecraftforum.net/topic/72747-/

+The license of this texture pack is the MIT license.

 License of all main menu images: WTFPL